 The Talmud credits Gabriel with setting the foundations of Ancient Rome (Shabbat 56b).
 This happened on the very same day that King Solomon married an Egyptian princess.
 Although Solomon’s intensions were certainly good, his many marriages spiralled out of control, and ultimately led to his downfall.
 In poetic fashion, King Solomon first builds Jerusalem’s Temple, and simultaneously sows the seeds of its destruction, for Rome would go on to destroy Jerusalem’s Temple for good, ushering in an endless exile which we are still in.

-Interestingly, archaeologists have found coins bearing images depicting this version on Rome’s founding.
+Interestingly, archaeologists have found coins bearing images depicting this version of Rome’s founding.
 The coins show a divine being of some sort planting reeds in the Tiber River to set the foundations of the “eternal city”, just as the Talmud describes.
-These coins were minted in the time of Emperor Antoninus Pius.
-This is most fitting, since the Talmud tells us that a Roman emperor named Antoninus was good friends with Rabbi Yehudah haNasi, and the two engaged in many philosophical discussions.
+These coins were minted in the time of Emperor Antoninus Pius, which is most fitting because the Talmud tells us that a Roman emperor named Antoninus was good friends with Rabbi Yehudah haNasi, and the two engaged in many philosophical discussions.

 Guardians and Healers